Baya Systems

 Acquisition in 2018

-PhoeniX B.V. specializes in developing and supplying software solutions tailored for micro and nano technology (MNT) industries and research institutions.
-The company offers a range of products, including the Living Database, a manufacturing execution system that facilitates process flow design, wafer tracking, cleanroom management, and data analysis, thereby enhancing decision-making processes.
-Additionally, PhoeniX provides ReservationManager, a web-based cleanroom equipment booking system, and various layout and simulation software tools for applications in MEMS, microfluidics, integrated optics, and printed electronics.
-The company also develops process design kits for photonic integration platforms and microfluidics technologies.
-Beyond software solutions, PhoeniX B.V. delivers customer and technical support services, as well as training in integrated photonics design and yield engineering.
-Serving a diverse clientele that includes Fortune 500 companies, startups, universities, and research institutes, PhoeniX B.V. operates both in the Netherlands and internationally.
-Founded in 1991 and based in Enschede, the Netherlands, it is a subsidiary of Synopsys, Inc. since 2018.
+PhoeniX B.V. is a software development company based in Enschede, the Netherlands, specializing in solutions for micro and nano technology (MNT) sectors.
+Founded in 1991, the company provides a range of integrated software products, including the Living Database, a manufacturing execution system that facilitates process flow design, wafer tracking, and cleanroom management.
+PhoeniX Software also offers ReservationManager, a web-based booking system for cleanroom equipment, and various layout and simulation tools for applications in MEMS, microfluidics, integrated optics, and printed electronics.
+Additionally, the company develops process design kits for photonic integration platforms and provides extensive training and support services to enhance user experience.
+Serving a diverse clientele that includes Fortune 500 companies, start-ups, and research institutions, PhoeniX B.V. aims to improve quality, reduce time to market, and foster research innovation across the globe.

 Kilopass